Al-Walid I: Patronage of great mosques

 In Jerusalem, al-Walid continued his father's works on the Temple Mount.
 There is disagreement as to whether the al-Aqsa Mosque, which was built on the same axis of the Dome of the Rock on the Temple Mount, was originally built by Abd al-Malik or al-Walid.
 Several architectural historians hold that Abd al-Malik commissioned the project and that al-Walid finished or expanded it.
 (Note: K. A. C. Creswell, the archaeologists Robert Hamilton and Henri Stern, and the historian F. E. Peters attribute the original Umayyad construction to al-Walid.
 Other architectural historians, Julian Rabi, Jere Bacharach, and Yildirim Yavuz, as well as the scholars H. I. Bell, Rafi Grafman and Myriam Rosen-Ayalon, and Amikam Elad, assert or suggest that Abd al-Malik started the project and al-Walid finished or expanded it.)
 The earliest source indicating al-Walid's work on the mosque is the Aphrodito Papyri, which contain letters from December 708 – June 711 between his governor of Egypt, Qurra ibn Sharik, and an official in Upper Egypt discussing the dispatch of Egyptian laborers and craftsmen to help build the "Mosque of Jerusalem".
 It is likely that the unfinished administrative and residential structures that were built opposite the southern and eastern walls of the Temple Mount, next to the mosque, date to the era of al-Walid, who died before they could be completed.

 In 706 or 707, al-Walid instructed Umar ibn Abd al-Aziz to significantly enlarge the Prophet's Mosque in Medina.
 Its redevelopment entailed the demolition of the living quarters of Muhammad's wives and the incorporation of the graves of Muhammad and the first two caliphs, Abu Bakr and Umar.
 The vocal opposition to the demolition of Muhammad's home from local religious circles was dismissed by al-Walid.
-He lavished large sums for the reconstruction and supplied mosaics and Greek and Coptic craftsmen.
+He lavished large sums for the reconstruction and supplied mosaics and Greek and Coptic (Egyptian) craftsmen.
 According to Hillenbrand, the building of a large-scale mosque in Medina, the original center of the caliphate, was an "acknowledgement" by al-Walid of "his own roots and those of Islam itself" and possibly an attempt to appease Medinan resentment at the loss of the city's political importance to Syria under the Umayyads.
 In the words of McMillan, the mosque and the works benefitting the pilgrims to the holy cities "were a form of reconciliation ... a constructive counterweight to the political damage" caused by the Umayyad sieges of Mecca in 683 and 692 and assault on Medina during the civil war.
-Other mosques that al-Walid is credited for expanding in the Hejaz include the Sanctuary Mosque around the Kaaba in Mecca and the mosque of Ta'if.
+Other mosques that al-Walid is credited for expanding in the Hejaz include the Masjid Al-Haram around the Kaaba in Mecca which saw its fourth expansion, and the mosque of Ta'if. in addition to the reconstructions of the mosque of Amr ibn al-As in Fustat (Cairo) and the Great Mosque of Sanaa.